bkamapantula/bkamapantula.github.io/_posts/2020-05-16-google-mobility.md

 - data cells (region on a date) with `null` values are ignored and will have empty cells in the heatmap.
 - Lakshadweep has data available for only parks and workplace activities.
 - Dadra and Nagar Haveli, Daman and Diu, Andaman and Nicobar Islands and Jammu & Kashmir have null values for certain days for different activities.
+- Report data as on 2020-05-14 as reported by [Google Mobility reports](https://www.google.com/covid19/mobility/).